-Knowing square root tricks to find the square of numbers proves to be very helpful when you are solving complex equations which will not take much time for getting solved.
+Square root tricks are those tricks that are helpful in solving square root related questions.
+Knowing square root tricks to find the square root of numbers proves to be very helpful when you are solving complex equations which will not take much time for getting solved.
 Tips and tricks help us to solve mathematical problems easily and quickly.
 Hence, we have brought here some useful tips to find the square root of a given number even without using a calculator.
-The concept of squares and the square root is broadly explained in class 8 syllabus.
+The concept of squares and the square root is broadly explained in the class 8 syllabus.

 What is Square Root?

 The square root of a number is the value which when multiplied to itself gives the original number.
 Suppose, 5 when multiplied by 5 results in 25.
 So we can say, 5 is the square root value of 25.
 Similarly, 4 is the root value of 16, 6 is the root value 36, 7 is the root value of 49, etc. Since square represents the area of a square which is equal to ‘side x side’, therefore, square root represents the length of the side of the square.
 The symbol of the square root is denoted by ‘√’.
 Hence, square root numbers are represented as √4, √5, √8, √9, etc.

 Tricks to Find Square Root

 The tricks to find the square root of perfect squares is very easy to remember.
 We need to keep in mind the unit place digit of squares of numbers from 1 to 10.
 Find the unit digits we get after squaring the numbers from 1 to 10 in the below table.

 Hence, from the above table we can figure out if any perfect square ends with the above digits at the unit place, then its square root will have the same respective number at the unit place.